-HLCS consulted educational partners in two specific ways throughout the 2021-22 school year.
-First, an annual "Stakeholder Meeting" was held on May 4, 2022.
+HLCS consulted educational partners in two specific ways throughout the 2022-23 school year.
+First, an annual "Educational Partners" meeting was held on May 3, 2023.
 All school families were notified of the meeting multiple times via email and social media.
-Members from the following groups attended the virtual meeting and indicated agreement with the updates or gave feedback: parents, teachers, other staff members, Principal, Vice-Principal/School Counselor, community members, school board members, and the PTC president.
+Members from the following groups attended the virtual meeting and indicated agreement with the updates or gave feedback: parents, teachers, other staff members, Principal, Vice-Principal/School Counselor, community members, school board members, and the PTC.
 The pertinent information was displayed through a PowerPoint presentation, with graphics included.
 The presentation included Dashboard data, a summary of survey results, the 8 State Priorities of California, and an update on LCAP goals.
-Members of the PAC were also given an opportunity to review the draft and provide feedback, although none was provided to the superintendent.
+Members of the PAC were also given an opportunity to review the draft and provide feedback on June 5, 2023, although none was provided to the superintendent.

 Second, anonymous, online surveys were sent out using Survey Monkey.
-School administration, teachers, and board members were asked in the spring of 2022 to review and help refine the questions and response formats included in the online surveys.
-The surveys were opened for responses in March of 2022.
+School administration, teachers, and board members were asked in the spring of 2023 to review and help refine the questions and response formats included in the online surveys.
+The surveys were opened for responses in February of 2023.
 The following groups were surveyed:

+- Parents 24 responses

-Parents - 20 responses Teachers and Other Staff - 12 responses 7th-12th Grade Students - 32 responses 3rd-6th Grade Students - 19 responses 1st-2nd Grade Students - 8 responses
+- Teachers and Other Staff 9 responses

+- 7th-12th Grade Students 25 responses

+- 3rd-6th Grade Students 15 responses

+- 1st-2nd Grade Students 6 responses

 Less formal efforts to seek feedback are also in place throughout the year, including periodic attendance by parents and students at monthly school board meetings, Back to School night in September, PTC meetings, Open House in May, and participation in other committees.
 Hume Lake Charter School has no bargaining units for certificated or classified staff, so there was no consultation with these groups.
+In addition, since there are no English learners at Hume Lake Charter School, there was no consultation with a DELAC.

-With the passage of SB 75, charter schools are now required to hold a Public Comment Period on the LCAP.
-A public hearing was held at the regularly scheduled board meeting on May 26, 2022.
-After that, HLCS made a draft of the LCAP, including the Budget Overview for Parents, available on the school website from June 6-June 20, 2022.
-Parents and other educational partners were notified via email prior to this posting that the LCAP would be available for their review and comments.
-An email address was provided to which educational partners could send comments, questions, or concerns regarding the proposed LCAP prior to board adoption/approval on Monday, June 20, 2022.
-This was the same regularly scheduled meeting during which the 2022-23 budget and Local Indicator Report were presented to and approved by the board.
+HLCS made a draft of the LCAP, including the Budget Overview for Parents, available on the school website from June 5-June 19, 2023.
+Parents and other educational partners, as well as the Fresno County Charter SELPA, were notified via email prior to this posting that the LCAP would be available for their review and comments.
+An email address was provided to which educational partners could send comments, questions, or concerns regarding the proposed LCAP prior to board adoption/approval on Monday, June 19, 2023.
+This was also the date of the public hearing, at which no reflections, comments, or recommendations were made.
+This was the same regularly scheduled meeting during which the 2023- 24 budget and Local Indicator Report were presented to and approved by the board.